 Just know, it will be quite the wait.

 I’ve made a plan if I win the lottery.
-I’d buy all the books and a house to put them in, and then fund a public library so that people can enjoy reading those books too for free!
-I think we can all agree that the look of our bank accounts after a book shop is always a bad one, but all of the stories inside are totally worth my money.
+I’d buy all the books and a house to put them in.
+Then, fund a public library so that people can enjoy reading those books too for free!
+I think we can all agree that the look of our bank accounts after a bookshop is always a bad one.
+But, all of the stories inside are totally worth my money.

 NOPE.
 I WILL NOT SAY GOODBYE TO THE CHARACTERS I’VE INVESTED SO MUCH TIME IN.
 It was hard enough my first time when I had to say goodbye to all of the Harry Potter characters.
-Little did I know I’d have to do this more often than I thought, with saying goodbye at the end of every series that I finish.
-Even though it’s hard, we can just look forward to another series that the author produces, because forcing them to continue the series is just as bad.
+Little did I know I’d have to do this more often than I thought.
+Saying goodbye at the end of every series that I finish.
+Even though it’s hard, we can just look forward to another series that the author produces.

-It’s quite hard if the book is a standalone too because if I want a sequel, there’s next-to-no chance that it will happen and that makes me just as sad.
+It’s hard if the book is a standalone because if I want a sequel, there’s no chance it will happen.
+And that makes me just as sad.

 As a bookworm, has there been any struggles that you’ve encountered?
 Or, has there been any fond moments that you’ll always remember?
 Share them below and let’s talk about them together!